Is Zero-Fee Credit Card Processing Legal in Florida? (2026 Update)

-Short answer: yes, Zero-Fee processing is legal in Florida — and has been since 2007 when the state repealed its old anti-surcharge statute.
+Short answer: yes, Zero-Fee processing is legal in Florida.
+Cash discounts were never banned (the state's anti-surcharge statute always allowed a discount for paying by cash), and credit-card surcharging has been protected since a federal appeals court struck the ban down in 2015.
 But the way you implement it matters more than whether it's allowed.
-Mess up the disclosure and you can get fined by the state AG's office, by Visa, or both.
+Mess up the disclosure and you're exposed under Florida's deceptive-practices law (FDUTPA), under Visa's rules, or both.

 Here's the 2026 version of how surcharging, cash discounting, and dual pricing actually work in Florida.